Community Grants Reinvestment Fund Applications Now Open

 How much funding will be distributed?

-Get prequalified in the Statewide Financial System (SFS)!
+Do I need to be prequalified in the Statewide Financial System for this opportunity?

 • Organizations with existing SFS Vendor IDs do not need to register again.